Nitrokey/nethsm/docs/clustering.md

 Be also aware of the following, temporary limitations:

-- while individual nodes can be configured to have an IPv6 and used by clients through that IP, only IPv4s should be used for peer URLs when registering nodes ;
 - once a CA has been set and a cluster has been formed, updating the CA without manually ensuring all nodes have had their TLS cert signed by the new CA, might put the cluster in an inconsistent state ;